-This policy will be reviewed annually by the DSL, Deputy DSL, Deputy Headteacher and the Link Governor for Safeguarding & Child Protection.
-At every review, it will be approved by the full governing board.
+This policy will be reviewed annually by the DSL, Deputy DSL, Deputy Headteacher and the Link Trustee for Safeguarding & Child Protection.
+At every review, it will be approved by the full Board of Trustees.

 16. Links with other policies

 This policy links to the following policies and procedures: